Medicare Open Enrollment: Everything You Need to Know

-Once a year, Medicare gives its more than 60 million beneficiaries a chance to step back, review their coverage and make any changes that will help them get the best out of the federal government’s health insurance program for adults age 65 and over and people with disabilities.
+Once a year, Medicare gives its nearly 65 million beneficiaries a chance to step back, review their coverage and make any changes that will help them get the best out of the federal government’s health insurance program for adults age 65 and over and people with disabilities.

 But experts say too many enrollees overlook this annual opportunity to possibly save money and improve their coverage.